crabmusket/deno_assemblyscript_example/README.md

 Take a look at `package.json` to see what this script does.
 Then you'll see a bunch of files created in the `assembly` folder.

-The TypeScript files that will be compiled to WASM are placed in their own folder so they can have a custom `tsconfig.json` which loads a bunch of compatibility stuff.
+The TypeScript files that will be compiled to Wasm are placed in their own folder so they can have a custom `tsconfig.json` which loads a bunch of compatibility stuff.
 I'm not sure if this can be worked around, but it's an acceptable constraint for now!

 ## Deno and WASM